 Eventhough he is a traditional artist, in September 2013, Martin Espino added to his workload by returning to his experimental side, creating new-music using "world" sounds with indigenous Mexican instruments; mixing "live" music with "taped" music and mixing "groove rhythms" with the Mexican instruments and things from other parts of the world!
 Performing with the stage name of COYOTEK.
 These performances included sophisticated "loop stations" (he's been looping since the 90's).
 He’s added to knowledge: Ableton Live 8.
 He utilizes a Mac laptop; World instruments; Tribal Mexicano rhythm, Hip hop, world, banda, cumbia, trance and groove rhythms and vocals.
 But don't forget, he still does the straight up traditional.

-2013 also saw his Facebook page fill up with Instrument Making Albums as well as MEXIKA “Music and Dance of Ancient Mexico” travelling to Michigan to play 3 shows at the Tulipanes Festival and wowed the audiences!
+2013 also saw his Facebook page fill up with Instrument Making Albums as well as MEXIKA “Music and Dance of Ancient Mexico” traveling to Michigan to play 3 shows at the Tulipanes Festival and wowed the audiences!
 Martin conducted several 5-10 week residencies making about 500 instruments in 2013; he lectured and performed at the Museum of Northern Arizona on grant written for him; his music was also featured prominently in the motion picture "Water and Power" by Richard Montoya of Culture Clash, which has shown at major film festivals.
-Martin was so happy to hear his music as it came out of the speakers at the Graumann's Chinese Theatre in Hollywood for Richard's film.
+Martin was so happy to hear his music as it came out of the speakers at the Graumann's Chinese Theatre in Hollywood.
 December of 2013, marked Martin's 10th year providing the "live" soundtrack for the grand theatrical work produced by Jose Luis Valenzuela's Latino Theatre Group, "La Virgen de Guadalupe-Dios Inantzin" at the Cathedral of Our Lady of Los Angeles!

 Preschools, Elementary to Universities and City Libraries - Yearly since 1973 to Present